Yeabtsega-Tesfaye/Yeabtsega-Tesfaye/README.md

 ⚡ Fun fact: I once tried to teach my cat how to code, but it just stared at me and blinked.

-Yeabtsega in downtime: ⚡ I enjoy playing video games in my free time. 🎮 plus am artistic sketcher.
+⚡ I enjoy gaming and sketching during downtime.

 ## 🏆 Achievements